QuantEcon/lecture-source-py/source/rst/arma.rst

     = \frac{\sigma^2}{ 1 - 2 \phi \cos(\omega) + \phi^2 }

-More generally, it can be shown that the spectral density of the ARMA process :eq:`arma` is.
+More generally, it can be shown that the spectral density of the ARMA process :eq:`arma` is

 .. _arma_spec_den: